-Eligibility for Medicaid in Florida
+Learn About Requirements for Medicaid in Florida

 GET MORE INFORMATION WITH OUR GUIDE

-Who is eligible for Medicaid in Florida?
+Who qualifies for Medicaid in Florida?

 First and foremost, when addressing who is eligible for Medicaid in Florida, it is important Florida Medicaid applicants understand that Florida opted not to expand their Medicaid program when the Affordable Care Act passed.
 Because the state did not accept the ACA Medicaid expansion, Medicaid eligibility guidelines do not extend to adults younger than 65 years of age who do not fall within exceptional circumstances.
 However, to qualify for Medicaid, every applicant, regardless of his or her situation, must meet general income and residency requirements.
 To be eligible for Medicaid in FL, the essential requirements all Medicaid applicants must meet include: